dev-cycles/contextive/CONTRIBUTING.md

 ## Development Environment

-The default development environment is [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/remote/containers).
-After cloning the repository and opening in Visual Studio Code, choose the "Reopen in Container" option to work in the dev environment.
-See the Visual Studio Code documentation for more details on setting up your docker environment.

-If you'd like to setup your own environment, consult the [devcontainer.json](./.devcontainer/devcontainer.json) and [Dockerfile](./.devcontainer/Dockerfile) for details on installed dependencies.
+The default development environment uses [devenv](https://devenv.sh), an environment management tool based on nix.

+The simplest way to get started is to ensure `devenv` is [installed](https://devenv.sh/getting-started/) (Note: the instructions say to install Nix first - [Determinate Nix](https://docs.determinate.systems/determinate-nix/) is also a valid option that works well for the Contextive maintainers).

+Then, run:

+`./start.sh` in the root of the repo.

+Once the environment is available you'll be in a shell with all necessary dependencies.
+Launch your favourite IDE within that shell and get started.

+README.md within each component provides guidance on building and testing each component.